wwoods/job_stream/README.md

 Roadmap
 -------

+* Update README with serialization changes, clean up code
+* Idle time tracking - show how much time is spent e.g. waiting on a reducer
 * Solve config problem - if e.g. all jobs need to fill in some globally shared information (tests to run, something not in YAML)
 * Python embedded bindings / application